adriantreloar/lunch/README.md

 parallelisable by adopting a Multi Version Concurrency Control (MVCC) approach to data storage.

+Read speeds are sped up by the cache friendly and parallelisable nature of MVCC storage.

 This project allows me to try out the following technologies
 + Data oriented programming, with total separation of code and state
 + Automatic job generation for a dask grid using dask array